mschmidty/schmidty_notes/blog/p5/2022-01-11-first-p5-sketches.md

 </script>
 ```
-And I was going to put another sketch down here but I guess I'll save that for a new post because namespacing p5 sketches would be tough.
+And I was going to put another sketch down here but I guess I'll save that for a new post because I can't get namespacing to work.